Biscuits and Gravy Casserole

 This is truly the perfect old-fashioned sausage gravy recipe and tastes amazing over homemade biscuits, canned biscuits, crescent rolls, or even toast.

 Biscuits and gravy is an American classic dish, and I found out some fun facts about it when I did some searching recently!

-Can You Make This Sausage Gravy Skillet Ahead?
+Can You Make This Biscuits and Gravy Casserole Ahead?

 Save even more time when making your biscuits and gravy skillet by making your sausage gravy the night before!

 After following the recipe for the gravy, allow it to cool.
 Add the gravy to an airtight container and refrigerate for up to two days.

 Reheat before adding your drop biscuits when you’re ready to eat your skillet biscuits and gravy.